+Animal health inspectors ensure that animals are kept in safe environments where they're not being abused or neglected.
 Their primary goal is to ensure that all facilities are operating in compliance with state and federal laws regarding animal health, safety, and welfare.
 All areas housing or processing animals must meet stringent requirements.

-Animal health inspectors are responsible for inspecting various facilities including livestock markets, hatcheries, pet dealers, animal shelters, production facilities, research laboratories, feedlots, and quarantine facilities.
+- Inspecting various facilities including livestock markets, hatcheries, pet dealers, animal shelters, production facilities, research laboratories, feedlots, and quarantine facilities

 Inspectors are generally assigned to monitor cases in a particular region.
 They issue licenses to breeders, pet stores, and rescue groups in that area.
 They are also involved with investigating and shutting down any unlicensed or otherwise illegal animal operations that are found to be conducting business in their territory.

 Just like health inspectors for human facilities coordinate with healthcare providers, animal health inspectors coordinate with veterinarians.
 They assist with disease testing on animal populations at inspected facilities and may be involved with the collection of a variety of samples for the testing process including blood, milk, body fluids, and tissue.
 Animal health inspectors also give recommendations to animal facilities to improve their biosecurity measures and reduce the incidence of disease.

 There is no specific salary information for an animal health inspector.
 However, Payscale provides the salary for a health inspector as follows:

 - Median Annual Salary: $42,994 ($20.38/hour)